Generate Metrics¶

 -

-Description: Optional, set the description of the metric.
-After setting the description for the generated metric, it can be applied in chart queries.
+Unit: Optional.
+Set the unit for the metric.
+Once set for a generated metric, it can be applied in chart queries.

-After completing the form, click Confirm to complete the generation of the metric rule and start data collection.
+After completing the form, click Confirm to finish creating the metric generation rule and start data collection.

 Note

-If there is a delay in data exceeding 1 minute, then the data will not be counted after being written into the database.
+If data has a delay of more than 1 minute, it will not be counted after being stored in the database.

 -

-Edit: View all created metric generation rules and edit the metric generation rules.
+Edit: View all created metric generation rules and edit them.

 -

-Enable/Disable: Modify the status of the rule.
-After disabling the metric generation rule, the corresponding data will not be written into the metric set, and writing will resume after re-enabling.
+Enable/Disable: Modify the rule's status.
+When a metric generation rule is disabled, the corresponding data will not be written to the measurement.
+Writing resumes after enabling.

 -

 Delete: Delete unnecessary rules.
-After deleting the rule, the metric set will not be deleted, but data writing will stop.
+After a rule is deleted, the measurement is not deleted, but data writing stops.

 -

-Batch operations: Perform batch operations on specific rules, including enabling, disabling, deleting, and exporting rules.
+Batch operations: Perform batch operations on specific rules, including enable, disable, delete, and export rules.

 -